 <!DOCTYPE html> <html> <body> <form method="post" action="save-user.php"> Email <input type="email" required/> Password <input type="password" required/> Confirm Password <input type="password" required/> <!-- @TODO - CONFIRM WITH CLIENT WHAT NEEDS TO BE CAPTURED --> Name ?
 Full Name <input type="text" required/> Birthday?
 Next-of-Kin?
 Tel? <input type="submit" value="Register"/> </form> </body> </html>

 I am not sure why some people on the Internet can give tips like “comments are useless and not required”.
-They are here for a good reason, and that is to put notes for yourself and others.
+They are here for a good reason, and that is to leave notes for yourself and others.
 Consider this – Let’s say that you are working on a user registration form for a client, but not sure what other information needs to be captured.

 Rather than waiting for a reply, we can go ahead and create parts that are confirmed.
 A simple

 @TODO comment can help us in the future to turn back and complete this particular section.
-It is not just to mark out “to do” sections – Comments can also help to explain how certain sections work, and why it has to be so because of restrictions.
+It is not just to mark out “to do” sections – Comments can also help to explain how certain sections work, and why it has to be done so because of restrictions.